Answers about our Estate Item & Jewelry Buying Services

 Is your pricing based on the original retail value of the piece?

 If you bring in a very contemporary piece, there may be some relationship to the retail value taken into consideration when we are offering you a price.
 However, the most important trait is the desirability and demand of your pieces.
+It is likely any jewelry buyer will need to offer below what you paid.

 What percentage of my appraisal should I expect to receive?

 Every item is evaluated individually, there is no set percentage you will receive.
-Most appraisals are very, very high or determined by a value unrelated to the resale value as a second hand item (Ex. the “Retail Replacement Value” is not what you can receive as your item is now “second hand”)
+Most appraisals are very, very high or determined by a value unrelated to the resale value as a second hand item (Ex. the “Retail Replacement Value” is not what you can receive as your item is now “second hand”).

 How can Hawaii Estate & Jewelry Buyers pay higher cash prices than other jewelers for my estate jewelry, including diamonds, gold, platinum, watches and more?